MediaWorks chief content officer Andrew Szusterman resigns

-MediaWorks has chief content officer Andrew Szusterman has resigned after 17 years with the broadcaster.
+MediaWorks chief content officer Andrew Szusterman has resigned after 17 years with the broadcaster.

 Szusterman first joined the business in 2002, originally as a programme director before steadily moving his way up the ranks.